banner-image

 China Visa

-Most nationalities require a visa for mainland China.
+Most nationalities require China visa for Tibet travel.
 You must obtain your Chinese visa in advance.
 It is not possible to get a visa on arrival and Chinese visas can be difficult to obtain outside your country of residence.
-Tibet is is a province of China and so you will require a Chinese visa for this trip.
-You will need a Single Entry Tourist for your trip valid for 30 days.
+Tibet is an autonomies province of China and so you will require Chinese visa for this trip.
+You will get single entry Chinese visa, valid for 30 days from Chinese embassy in Kathmandu.

-For our Tibet trips you will be provided with documentation for your visa application that will not match your true itinerary.
-While Tibet is not off limits to travellers, you must first obtain a Chinese visa before you apply for the Tibet group permit for your trip.
-Including Tibet on your visa application will be likely to lead to your visa being rejected, so you must instead use the general China itinerary that we provide to you.
+For Tibet trips you will be provided with documentation for your visa application that will not match your true itinerary.
+While Tibet is not off limits to travelers, you must first obtain Chinese visa before you apply for Tibet travel permits for your trip.
+Including Tibet on your visa application will be likely to lead to your visa being rejected, so you must instead use a general China itinerary that we provide to you.

-Official invitation from licensed Chinese tourism company - this will be provided from us together with the Hotel List to all travellers regardless of whether it is required by the consulate or not and will assist with your application.
+Official invitation from licensed Chinese tourism company – this will be provided from us together with Hotel List to all travelers regardless of whether it is required by consulate or not and will assist with your application.

 Passport size photo up to 4 may be required.